acfatah/conventions-standards-and-guidelines/README.md

 ### Purpose

-The purpose of having coding conventions, standards and guidelines are:
+The purpose of having coding conventions, standards, and guidelines is to:

-- Uniform appearance to the codes written by different programmers and platforms.
+- Provide a uniform appearance to code written by different programmers and across different platforms.
-- Improves readability, and maintainability of the code and reduces complexity.
+- Improve code readability and maintainability while reducing complexity.
-- Helps in code reuse and helps to detect errors easily.
+- Facilitate code reuse and make it easier to detect errors.
-- Promotes sound programming practices and increases the efficiency of the programmers.
+- Promote sound programming practices and increase programmer efficiency.

 Everything should be **done automatically** without any mental cognitive load.
-Nowdays we could take advantage of tooling such as linter, formatter, or AI to do these things.
-Read more at [tooling section](#tooling) to know how to set it up.
+Nowadays, we can take advantage of tools such as linters, formatters, or AI to handle these things.
+Read more in the [tooling section](#tooling) to learn how to set it up.

 ## <a name='PillarsofQualityCode'></a>Pillars of Quality Code